For Boris Johnson, catching covid-19 was sobering. Less so for Trump.

 Here’s where their journeys overlapped — and where they diverged.

-Leaders "in good spirits," even in the hospital.
+Leaders 'in good spirits,' even in the hospital

-Trump and Johnson, and the spinners for both, downplayed their covid-19 symptoms and evaded questions about their status.
+Trump and Johnson, and the spinners for both, played down their covid-19 symptoms and evaded questions about their status.
 The emphasis was on how they remained strong and positive and in charge.

-On Friday evening, as Trump was headed to Walter Reed, press secretary Kayleigh McEnany said in a statement that he “remains in good spirits, has mild symptoms, and has been working throughout the day.”
+On Friday evening, as Trump was headed to Walter Reed National Military Medical Center, press secretary Kayleigh McEnany said in a statement that he “remains in good spirits, has mild symptoms, and has been working throughout the day.”
 She maintained that hospitalization was “out of an abundance of caution, and at the recommendation of his physician and medical experts.”
 She added that the president would be working while there.
 (On Monday, McEnany revealed she tested positive for the virus, too.)

-White House Physician Sean Conley’s then gave a rosy pronouncement of the president’s status on Saturday — without disclosing that Trump had been given supplemental oxygen and put on a steroid reserved for severely ill coronavirus patients.
+White House physician Sean Conley then gave a rosy pronouncement of the president’s status on Saturday — without disclosing that Trump had been given supplemental oxygen and put on a steroid reserved for severely ill coronavirus patients.

 To illustrate that Trump was still engaged, the White House released two photos of the president, in different outfits and different rooms, with an array of folders and documents.
 “Nothing can stop him from working for the American people.
-RELENTLESS!,” tweeted his daughter, Ivanka Trump.
+RELENTLESS!” tweeted his daughter Ivanka Trump.
 Later it emerged that the photos had been staged 10 minutes apart and that Trump was signing a blank document.

 A similar playbook was deployed by 10 Downing Street during Johnson’s bout with the coronavirus.